lmendiboure/5G-Course/SDN/ReadME.md

     - Firewalling
     - QoS

+### 3.0 Gui Topology

+First, to reuse commands/concepts discovered during the last lab, we will try to display the Topology Viewer Gui offered by Ryu: https://ryu.readthedocs.io/en/latest/gui.html

+This gui topology can be launched with the following command (**with the controller already running**) within the Ryu container: `ryu run --observe-links ryu/app/gui_topology/gui_topology.py`

+This Gui topology run on the port 8080.
+We will want to display it at: http://localhost:8080.

+You will therefore have to connect port 8080 of the Ryu container to port 8080 of your machine.

+Once this is done and once the topology is displayed within your browser call me to show me that it works.

 ### 3.1 Back to the Spanning Tree Protocol

 In the first part of this tutorial we saw that in the presence of redundancies the network could be disrupted.
 We are going to use here a possible application of Ryu, the Spanning Tree Protocol to solve this problem.
 To do this, we will again work with the topology that you defined in part 1.2.